Pepperdine University: Growth of the university

-Just as the university was looking for room to expand, it established several graduate schools.
 In 1969, Pepperdine bought the Orange University College of Law in Santa Ana, California, which became the School of Law and moved to the Malibu campus in 1978.
 What had been a business division offering graduate and undergraduate degrees became a graduate business school in 1968, which in 1971 was named the School of Business and Management.
 Also in 1971, the School of Education was formed, which in 1981 became the Graduate School of Education and Psychology.
 Pepperdine administrators used these expansions as justification to change the institution's name to Pepperdine University in 1971.

 Pepperdine continued to expand, adding permanent international programs in London and in Florence beginning in 1984 and 1985, respectively.
 These were followed by similar programs in Buenos Aires, Lausanne, and Shanghai.
 The School of Business and Management was renamed the Graziadio Business School to honor a gift of $15 million from real estate developer George L. Graziadio Jr., and in 2019 the School of Law was renamed the Caruso School of Law after a gift of $50 million from alumnus Rick J. Caruso.
 The Malibu campus itself was expanded by the construction of the 50.4 acre Drescher Graduate Campus, which was completed in 2003 under the supervision of president Andrew K. Benton.

 Brushfires

-Pepperdine's Malibu campus has often been threatened by brushfires, including in 1985, 1993, 1996, 2007, 2007, and 2018.
+Pepperdine's Malibu Campus has often been threatened by brushfires, including in 1985, 1993, 1996, 2007, 2007, 2018, and 2024.
 The university prepares for the fires by clearing brush 200 feet from all buildings and has developed plans with Los Angeles County Fire Department to shelter faculty, staff, and students in place.